godaddy/gasket/packages/gasket-plugin-elastic-apm/README.md

 ## How it works

-This plugin hooks the Gasket [preboot] lifecycle from [@gasket/plugin-start] and will set up additional filtering, such as for sensitive cookies.
-If the `preboot` hook finds that the APM agent has not yet been started using the recommended `--require elastic-apm-node/start`, it will start it here.
-However, you risk not bootstrapping necessary modules with a late start.
+This plugin hooks the Gasket [configure] lifecycle to set additional filtering, such as for sensitive cookies.

 ## License